Cláudio Tencati: Career

 In November 2017, Tencati left Londrina after six years in charge.
 He took over fellow Série B side Atlético Goianiense on 30 January of the following year, but was sacked on 13 October.

 On 19 March 2019, Tencati replaced Marcelo Chamusca at the helm of Vitória, but was himself dismissed on 19 May.
 He returned to Londrina on 22 August, but was sacked on 28 September after only one win in eight matches.

 On 1 November 2020, Tencati was appointed in charge of Brasil de Pelotas.
 Sacked on 29 July of the following year, he replaced Paulo Baier at the helm of Criciúma on 5 October.

 Tencati led Tigre to a promotion to the second division in his first season, won the Campeonato Catarinense Série B in his second, and also won the Campeonato Catarinense in his third, while also achieving promotion to the Série A; on 28 November 2023, he renewed his contract with the club for a further year.

 On 8 December 2024, after suffering top tier relegation, Tencati announced his departure from Tigre.
 On 13 March of the following year, he returned to Atlético Goianiense, but left the club two months later to take over Juventude.

 On 29 July 2025, Tencati was sacked by Ju, with the club in the relegation zone.
+On 24 November, he was announced as head coach of Botafogo-SP for the upcoming season.